top of page

 Tarika Daftary-Kapur, Ph.D

-Dr. Daftary-Kapur is an Associate Professor of Justice Studies at Montclair State University.
-She teaches Juvenile Delinquency and Juvenile Justice, and courses on Plea Bargaining at the undergraduate level.
+Dr. Tarika Daftary-Kapur is a Professor of Justice Studies at Montclair State University.
 Her interests lie primarily in adolescent decision making and legal competencies presently focused on plea deal decision making and innocence in plea bargaining.
-Dr. Daftary-Kapur’s secondary focus is on prosecutorial decision making.
+Her work on recidivism risk in persons released from life sentences for crimes committed as youth has garnered national attention, and she has testified before the legislatures of several states with respect to proposed second-chance legislation for youth, as well as consulted on several cases of individuals seeking resentencing.
+Dr. Daftary-Kapur’s scholarship has been funded by several organizations including The American Bar Endowment, The Vital Projects Fund, Inc., the American Psychology-Law Society, the Spencer Foundation, and the National Science Foundation.
 She has worked and consulted with jurisdictions around the country on their juvenile and criminal justice policies.

 Dr. Daftary-Kapur's CV